sircam-html/teamwork/README.md

-- Web Profile for management staff.
+- Web profile for management staff.